cliffordlau/cas-data-vis-wp/03_how_to_choose.md

 Now that we have established the audience and the message, it is time to design the visualizations.
 This section will help identify which forms are best, depending on the data and message.

 ### 1. Determine the Best Type of Visualization to Use
 Many authors have described which graph to choose depending on the situation and what is intended to be shown.
 The designer can experiment and decide which type of visualization to use.
 The guide below should help, although the ultimate judge will be the audience and how well they get the message.
-Try creating multiple versions for a given task, and ask a trusted colleague for feedback about which works best for the intended message.
+Ask yourself: "What is the message?".
+Try creating multiple versions for for that message, and ask a trusted colleague for feedback about which works best for the intended message.

-### 2. Types of Visuals and Key Uses
+### 2. Overview of Main Types of Visuals and Key Uses

     Line
       1. Standard Line Graph - Time series and trends, parts-to-a-whole, distribution,